jbampton/sedona-spatialbench/docs/index.md

 ORDER BY nearby_pickup_count DESC;
 ```

 This query performs a distance join, followed by an aggregation.
-It’s a great example of a query that’s useful for performance benchmarking a spatial engine that can process vector geometries.
+It's a great example of a query that's useful for performance benchmarking a spatial engine that can process vector geometries.

 ## Join the community